schwark/smartthings-edge-alarmcom/README.md

 2. After a couple of minutes, a new device should show up for your **Alarm.com Panel** that is automatically added

+3. Go to **Alarm.com Panel** device in SmartThings app, and click on three vertical dots on the top right, and click on **Settings**

+4. Enter username and password for Alarm.com

+5. Now go back to the device page, and pull down to refresh

+6. The device should now show switch state and Security mode state

-The **Alarm.com Panel** device in SmartThings app has 3 settings in the Settings section of the device that control Silent Arming, Forcing Bypass of open sensors, and arming with a No Entry Delay
+The **Alarm.com Panel** device in SmartThings app has 3 settings in the Settings section of the device that control Silent Arming, Forcing Bypass of open sensors, and arming with a No Entry Delay.

 The panel can also be operated like a switch - turning it on puts the alarm in ArmStay mode, and turning it off disarms the alarm.